+- The Plan does not cover:

-- Cosmetic Procedures. - Removal or replacement of an existing breast implant if it was initially performed as a Cosmetic Procedure, unless due to complications and determined by the Plan to be Medically Necessary.
+- Cosmetic Procedures.

+- Removal or replacement of an existing breast implant if it was initially performed as a Cosmetic Procedure, unless due to complications and determined by the Plan to be Medically Necessary.

 Rehabilitation/Habilitation Services - Outpatient Therapies.